UNICEF makes record appeal to help 60 million children in crisis

 The biggest amount in the appeal, $903 million, was for Syria and the region around it, followed by $500 million for West African countries affected by the Ebola epidemic.

-More that 5.6 million children need support in Syria, as do 1.7 million who have fled the five-year-old conflict for neighboring countries, UNICEF said.
+More that 5.6 million children need support in Syria, as do 1.7 million who have fled the five-year-old conflict for neighbouring countries, UNICEF said.

-"For the past four years, these children have been witnessing violence and death daily and have been missing out on the very basics in life," Khan said in the statement.
+"For the past four years, these children have been witnessing violence and death daily and have been missing out on the very basics in life," said Khan.

 "This appeal will help secure a future for not only the children of Syria but all children around the world who are impacted by humanitarian crises."